metno/S-ENDA-documentation/source/write_docs.rst

 .. _S-ENDA documentation: https://github.com/metno/S-ENDA-documentation
 .. _Development environment: devel_environ.html

+Check out the `S-ENDA documentation`_ repository locally.
 We use sphinx to build the S-ENDA documentation.
 To build the S-ENDA documentation locally, the best is to create a virtual environment with sphinx and plantuml installed.
 We use Conda_ or Vagrant_ to this.
 Both methods produce the same result.

+After building documentation either with Conda_ or Vagrant_, you can view it with a browser by accessing ``build/html/index.html`` in the repository.

 Using Conda
 ===========